xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 ## Conclusion

-That's all folks!
-This journey was a bit scattered, but ultimately I did dive into what makes a good compression of weights with how I thought it should be.
-Perhaps others will figure out if conditioning is vital or not to truly have some predictive power whether quantization will succeed or not.
+I hope you learned some things.
+I certainly did!

-With all that being said, yes it's possible to drastically reduce the number of weights you use and yes non-linear techniques like k-means skirts amplification of error precisely for why people usually don't use is: sensitivity to outliers.
+Overall, yes it's possible to quantize the vast majority of weights in your neural network with little error.
+But make sure you're using the right error metrics!

-Until next time :smile:.
+Until next time :smile:

 ## Acknowledgments

--   I thank myself [Donny Bertucci](https://donnybertucci.com) for writing the article and [Adam Perer](https://perer.org/) for discussing ideas and giving me valuable feedback during the 2023 Summer at Carnegie Mellon University
+-   I thank myself [Donny Bertucci](https://donnybertucci.com) for writing the article and [Adam Perer](https://perer.org/) for discussing ideas and giving me valuable feedback
--   Inspiration to even think to cover this topic from [here](https://www.youtube.com/watch?v=AlASZb93rrc) which evidently is by the author of that Deep Compression Paper I referenced earlier
+-   Inspiration from [here](https://www.youtube.com/watch?v=AlASZb93rrc) which evidently is by the author of that Deep Compression Paper I referenced earlier
 -   [Observable Plot](https://observablehq.com/plot/) was extremely useful
 -   [SveltePress](https://sveltepress.site/) is really awesome out of the box
 -   [KaTeX](https://katex.org/) for math equations